-Didier Agathe will not participate in Celtic FC's UEFA Cup quarter-final against Liverpool FC after being ruled out for up to six weeks with a hamstring tear.
+Didier Agathe will miss Celtic FC's UEFA Cup quarter-final against Liverpool FC.

 The French midfield player sustained the injury in Saturday's 1-0 Scottish Premier League win against Rangers FC.
 The fixture was the first of four matches which promise to shape Celtic's season.
 They include both legs of the European meeting with Liverpool and another Old Firm outing in the Scottish League Cup final.